paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Intended Use Statement:**

-This algorithm is intended for use on males and females of all ages and races who have been administered a chest X-ray.
+This algorithm helps doctors to diagnose pneumonia from chest X-rays of patients.

 **Indications for Use:**

 Pneumonia is suspected in a patient.
+This algorithm can be used on males and females of all ages and races who have been administered a chest X-ray.

 **Device Limitations:**